-In a challenging year, like 2020 definitely is, with a massive impact on travelling worldwide, travel risk management is even more critical.
+In a challenging year, like 2020 definitely is, with a massive impact on traveling worldwide, travel risk management is even more critical.

 The Key Points of Travel Risk Management

-There are so many risks associated with travelling.
-The main include cultural and language difficulties, health, crime, war and political instability and terrorism.
-However, so many more threats are present while travelling.
-Still, even matters concerning disease, hygiene, transportation, cultural differences and other uncertainties need to be covered with a comprehensive travel risk strategy.
+There are so many risks associated with traveling.
+The main include cultural and language difficulties, health, crime, war, and political instability, and terrorism.
+However, so many more threats are present while traveling.
+Still, even matters concerning disease, hygiene, transportation, cultural differences, and other uncertainties need to be covered with a comprehensive travel risk strategy.